-The Counselor Education Doctoral Portfolio template includes all the competency areas that must be addressed in the completed portfolio.
+The Counselor Education Doctoral Portfolio prompts include detailed instructions related to all competency areas that must be addressed in the completed CED portfolio.
 Components often address multiple areas of knowledge and experiences.
-It is important that in collecting or developing portfolio components a student considers components that best demonstrate the required competency and provides a rationale for the inclusion of materials.
+It is important that in collecting or developing portfolio components, a student considers components that best demonstrate the required competency and provides a rationale for the inclusion of materials.